shybyte/reason-material-ui-example/README.md

 ```
 npm install
 npm start
-# in another tab
-npm run build
-# in another tab
-npm run server
-# in another tab
-npm run browsersync
 ```

-Open http://localhost:3000/src/ in your browser.
+Open http://localhost:3000 in your browser.

+# Run in development mode

+TODO